ChristofSeiler/RWTH_Compute_Cluster/README.md

 echo 'export PATH=$HOME/${RSTUDIO_VERSION}/usr/lib/rstudio-server/bin/pandoc:$PATH' >> .zprofile
 ```

-Now clone the repository with and submit script.
+Now clone a repository and submit a job script.
 This example should take about 30 min.
 It will request one node with 8 cores for 1 hour.

 ```{bash}
 git clone https://github.com/ChristofSeiler/blish_cytoeffect_tutorial.git